FAQ – Competitive

 Students will spend the next couple of months learning challenging choreography and then perfecting the performance and presentation of the dance.
-Our troupe is planning on traveling to four competitions this year in Toronto, Peterborough, Ajax, and Kingston,.
-At these competitions students will have their routines judged against other routines from other dance schools across Ontario and even the United States.
+Our competitive team attends 4 competitions each year throughout Ontario.
+At these competitions students will have their routines judged against other routines from other dance schools across Ontario, Quebec and even the United States.

 There are additional costs associated with competitive dancing.
 First of all, students must take a minimum of three classes per week.
 These classes depend on the style of dance chosen.
 (See Below) Secondly, student’s costumes are more elaborate than recreational level costumes.
 They must be more durable and have original designs as part of a group’s mark is based on their appearance.
-As a result the cost of a competitive costume is around $200.00 per group.
-Finally, there are competition entry fees which range from $30.00 to $35.00 per group, per competition.
-These fees will be collected once it is confirmed which competitions the studio will be attending – usually early November.
-(Keep in mind that our studio does offer the chance to do fundraising throughout the year in order to subsidize the cost of competition – ask us for more information).
+As a result the cost of a competitive costume is around $175-$300 per group.
+Finally, there are competition entry fees which range from $40.00 to $55.00 per group, per competition.
+These non refundable fees will be collected late October.
+Additional fees to consider are those cost of travel, hotel, studio warm up wear etc. For more information contact our expert office staff at email@example.com or give us a call at 705-741-6545.

 As all other styles of dance depend on the basic technique of ballet, it is essential that all competitive students take ballet class.
 The only exception to this rule is for competitive hip hop – but even then it is strongly suggested that ballet be one of your three weekly classes.
-With jazz we also suggest a stretch and technique to work on your flexibility, which is another important component of competitive dance.
+With jazz for full time competitive level dancers a stretch and technique is also required to work on your flexibility, which is another important component of competitive dance.
 As per above we have found that one class a week does not provide enough training for a student to be competitive, and that by training in other styles (such as ballet), it creates a strong, technical and well rounded dancer.

 Competitive Solo’s duets trio’s etc. are at the discretion of the Studio Director and Instructors.
-Students must have at least on year of competitive dance experience, and show promise in their chosen discipline.
+Students must have at least one year of competitive dance experience, and show promise in their chosen discipline.
 Overall technique, work ethic, flexibility, and personality on stage are also taken into consideration.
-Priority goes to senior students (aged 13 ), and those students taking 7 classes per week.
-Sign up and selection takes place in June for the following year’s competitive season.
+Priority goes to senior students (aged 13 and up ), and those students taking 7 hours or more per week.
+For more information please email firstname.lastname@example.org

 Once again, competition is a very exciting and rewarding way to enjoy dancing.
 Students cherish the extra opportunities to perform, become part of a team, and love the added technical challenge that these advanced level classes provide.

 The different competitive levels are based on dancer ability and time put in at the studio.
-Level one dancers are expected to take between 4 and 8 classes per week.
-Level two are expected to take a minimum of 8 classes per week.
-This allows for all dancer to enjoy the competition environment and be part of our team, but allows them to select the amount of time they wish to dedicate to their team.
+Part time dancers are expected to take between 4 and 6 hours of instruction per week.
+Full time competitive are expected to take a minimum of 6 or more hours per week.
+This allows for all dancers to enjoy the competition environment and be part of our team, but allows them to select the amount of time they wish to dedicate to dancing.
 Both levels are treated the same within our studio and at competitions with many overall award opportunities.
-Competitive Level one is a great way to start your competitive dance experience.
+Part time Competitive is a great way to start your competitive dance experience!